On the original Ulam's problem and its quantization

-For the quantum Fermi-Ulam accelerators, the parallel non-acceleration results were obtained for generic sufficiently smooth wall motions \cite{karn94,Seba90} with the help of quantum KAM theory \cite{how89,how98}.
-Quantum chaos and acceleration behavior were expected both in numerics \cite{glr14,joco86} and in theory \cite{DoeRi69,Seba90} if singularities are allowed in the models.
+For the quantum Fermi-Ulam accelerators, the parallel non-acceleration results were obtained for generic sufficiently smooth wall motions \cite{karn94,Seba90}, with the help of quantum KAM theory \cite{how89,how98}.
+Quantum chaos and acceleration behavior were expected both in numerics \cite{glr14,joco86} and in theory \cite{DoeRi69,Seba90} when singularities are allowed in the models.
 The quantum Fermi-Ulam accelerators are one of the earliest examples of quantum systems with time-dependent boundary conditions \cite{DoeRi69}, and have then inspired the development of many important techniques in the study of mesoscopic physics \cite{Bas88,cbpwc96}, quantum control \cite{lbmw03,MaNa10}, and nano-devices \cite{AKM14,PiDBMS15}, as well as experimental realizations such as cold atoms in dynamic traps \cite{HalGMDHPN10}.\\

-Notably among the existing literature on the subject, the closest related to our setting are the piecewise linear Fermi-Ulam accelerator \cite{Zha98} and its quantization \cite{Seba90}.
-In the piecewise linear classical Fermi-Ulam accelerator with the same particular choice of system parameters as Ulam \cite{Ulam61}, Zharnitsky \cite{Zha98} found explicitly a family of linearly escaping orbits; however, these escaping orbits constitute a null set, leaving unanswered the behavior of the majority of orbits on the phase space of infinite volume.
+Notably among the existing literature on the subject, the closest related to our setting are a special case of piecewise linear Fermi-Ulam accelerator \cite{Zha98} and its quantization \cite{Seba90}.
+In a specific piecewise linear classical Fermi-Ulam accelerator with the same particular choice of system parameters as Ulam \cite{Ulam61} (i.e. $A=1/\sqrt2, B=\sqrt2, T=1$ in Fig.\ref{fig:originalFUM}), Zharnitsky \cite{Zha98} found explicitly a family of linearly escaping orbits.
+However, these escaping orbits constitute a null set, leaving unanswered the behavior of the majority of orbits on the phase space which has infinite volume.
 Besides, it was unclear therein \cite{Zha98} if any other choices of parameters can also create acceleration.
 This issue of ``mystery of lucky parameters" also appears in \v{S}eba's study of the piecewise linear quantum accelerators where he obtained quantum acceleration with the choice of parameters corresponding to the special $1:1$ resonance case in our definition (c.f.
 Definition \ref{def:quantumresonanace} and Example \ref{example:11resonance}).\\